ionic-team/stencil-site/docs-md/addons/stencil-router.md

 <stencil-route-link url="/docs/getting-started">
 ```

+### Navigating Programtically

-If you would like to navigate programmatically you first need to pass the router history in as a Prop to your component.
+If you are in a routed component ( a component that has been included in a `stencil-route`) and would like to navigate programmatically you first need to pass the router history in as a Prop to your component.
 Below is an example of this:

 ```
 import { RouterHistory } from '@stencil/router';